Recently Visited Pages

 FSEOG Grants, like Pell Grants, do not have to be repaid and are awarded to undergraduate students with exceptional financial need as determined by their Student Aid Report (SAR).
 There is no guarantee that every eligible student will receive an FSEOG.
 This is based on the availability of funds at each school.
 Amounts received can vary between $200 to $4,000 per year, depending upon funds allocated to the college and the number of students among which the funds are divided.
 At SCC, the annual maximum FSEOG is $300, $150 awarded in the fall semester and $150 awarded in the spring semester.
 Funds may be less based on your financial need and cost of attendance.

-Students with a '0' EFC who are enrolled in 6 credit hours or more for a term may also be eligible for a $150 per term SEOG grant.
+Students with the highest need and that are enrolled in 6 credit hours or more for a term may also be eligible for a $150 per term SEOG grant.
 SCC receives limited funds for SEOG grants and awards this grant to students in the order their file was complete.
 Therefore, we recommend that you complete your FAFSA early to be considered for the SEOG grant.